 Supplies for Making A Hoop Wreath

-- Greenery (I used lamb’s ear and white flowers)
+- Greenery – I used lamb’s ear and some white flowers.

-- Twine, floral wire, or strong zip ties to attach the stems
+- Floral wire – Twine or strong zip ties to attach the stems may also work.

-If you are using a wood embroidery hoop, I especially recommend several coats of weatherproofing eurethane.
+If you are using a wood embroidery hoop, I highly recommend several coats of weatherproofing urethane.
 I generally use this one and it works great.
 I put about 5 coats on ours since our door is not covered at all.

 Attach the leaves and flowers to the frame using large zip ties or floral wire.
 While I would have preferred clear zip ties, I had black on hand, which makes it easy to show you guys!
 Trim the tails from the zip ties.

 Voila!
 These wreaths are so simple, yet so pretty!
-They look great on a mantle, a front door, a nursery, and even the wall.
+They look great on a mantle, a front door, a nursery, and even a grouping on the wall.

-But, if you are not into DIY-ing the wreath – hello, finding time is hard! – here are a few that are already done for you!
+And, if you are not into DIY-ing the wreath – hello, finding time is hard! – you can find purchasing info by clicking on the photos.